Vitas Gerulaitis: Career highlights

+Personal life

+Gerulaitis was known for his larger-than-life persona, long blonde hair, and hard partying almost as much as he was for his tennis.
+At the same time, he took the sport very seriously, not letting his extravagances get in the way of doing his utmost to excel as a player.

+Gerulaitis was extremely popular among his fellow tennis stars, as he was with the public.

+Once he became successful, he was often seen on the town with well known celebrities and models.
+He also dated fellow tennis player Chris Evert, and was engaged to model Janet Gretzky for two years when she was still actress Janet Jones.
+(Less than a year after the engagement ended, she married Wayne Gretzky.)
+Gerulaitis never married.

+Gerulaitis spread his money around.
+Once he achieved success, he purchased a mansion for his parents, and also bought himself a Lamborghini, two Rolls Royces, a Mercedes, and a Porsche.
+Yet he was also known for being quite charitable with both his time and his money.

+After his tennis career ended, Gerulaitis opened a night club in Dallas, explaining that he knew the night life well from his own personal experience.

+Gerulaitis admitted using cocaine, and formed a dependency after his tennis career ended, but had beaten back the addiction before his death.

 Death

-On September 17, 1994, while visiting a friend's home in Southampton, New York, an improperly installed propane heater for the swimming pool caused carbon monoxide gas to seep into the guesthouse where Gerulaitis was sleeping, causing his death by carbon monoxide poisoning.
+On September 17, 1994, while Gerulaitis was visiting a friend's home in Southampton, New York, an improperly installed propane heater for the swimming pool caused carbon monoxide gas to seep into the guesthouse where he was sleeping, causing his death by carbon monoxide poisoning.
 He failed to show up for a dinner at 7 p.m. that Saturday evening, and his body was found the following day by a maid who went to the guesthouse.
-Gerulaitis' remains were interred in Saint Charles Cemetery in Farmingdale, New York.
+Gerulaitis's remains were interred in Saint Charles Cemetery in Farmingdale, New York.

 Criminal charges of negligent homicide were later brought against the pool mechanic and the company he worked for.
 Both he and the company were acquitted in October 1996.
-Jurors heard testimony that a technician from the heater manufacturer had made adjustments several days before Gerulaitis' death and that even if an exhaust pipe had been longer, carbon monoxide (colorless and odorless) would have still been drawn into the air-conditioning vent because it is denser than air at low temperatures.
-Arthur M. Luxenberg, a lawyer for the Gerulaitis family, stated that Gerulaitis' mother and sister believed the verdict to be fair, and he went on to state that the testimony at the trial "confirmed to us what we always knew: that there were a lot of other people involved in this matter."
+Jurors heard testimony that a technician from the heater manufacturer had made adjustments several days before Gerulaitis's death and that even if an exhaust pipe had been longer, carbon monoxide (colorless and odorless) would have still been drawn into the air-conditioning vent because it is denser than air at low temperatures.
+Arthur M. Luxenberg, a lawyer for the Gerulaitis family, stated that Gerulaitis's mother and sister believed the verdict to be fair, and he went on to state that the testimony at the trial "confirmed to us what we always knew: that there were a lot of other people involved in this matter."

 The Gerulaitis family reached a confidential settlement with some of the defendants in their civil case by 2002.